traderepublic/SectionKit/README.md

     **Warning**: If `numberOfItems` is overridden, `calculateUpdate(from:to:)` needs to be overridden as well.

     This `SectionController` is typically used when one item should be displayed conditionally.
-    If multiple items should be displayed, it is recommended to use `ListSectionController` instead.
+    If multiple items should be displayed, it is recommended to use the `ListSectionController` instead.

 - `ListSectionController<Model, Item>`: